wunanpty/Reactivities/README.md

 # Reactivities
 A web application focus on social activities.
 User can register/login/logout.
-User can upload photo and create user profile page.
-User can post an activity.
-User can attend other's activities.
-User can follow/unfollow other people.
-User can chat with people.
+Users can upload a photo and create a user profile page.
+Users can post an activity.
+Users can attend to other's activities.
+Users can follow/unfollow other people.
+Users can chat with people.
 - Learned from [Udemy Course](https://www.udemy.com/course/complete-guide-to-building-an-app-with-net-core-and-react/): Complete guide to building an app with .Net Core and React
 - Deployed to [Azure](https://reactivitiesplus.azurewebsites.net/)
 - Deployed to [Linux](http://167.71.116.142/)